ScottySchmidt/AWS_DataEngineer_API/README.md

 ---

 ## 📌 Overview
-Part 1 of the Rearc Data Quest focuses on sourcing the **Bureau of Labor Statistics (BLS) Productivity dataset** and publishing it to an **AWS S3 bucket**.
+Part 1 focuses on sourcing the **Bureau of Labor Statistics (BLS) Productivity dataset** and publishing it to an **AWS S3 bucket**.
 The process ensures the data is programmatically accessible and kept in sync with the official BLS source.

 ---